James Elphinstone, 1st Lord Balmerino

-James Elphinstone, 1st Lord Balmerino (1553?-1612) was a Scottish nobleman and politician, disgraced in 1609.
+James Elphinstone, 1st Lord Balmerino (1553?–1612) was a Scottish nobleman and politician, disgraced in 1609.

 Life to 1605

 He was the third son of Robert Elphinstone, 3rd Lord Elphinstone, by Margaret, daughter of Sir John Drummond of Innerpeffray, and was born about 1553.
 He was appointed a lord of session 4 March 1586.
 He was at this time known as "Master James Elphinstone of Innernochtie".

 On 1 May 1590 he gave a speech in Latin in the King's Wark in Leith to welcome James VI of Scotland and his bride Anne of Denmark on their safe return from Denmark.
 In July 1593 he was appointed to a council to manage the estates and finances of Anne of Denmark.

-In 1595 was one of the commissioners of the treasury known as the Octavians.
+In 1595, he was one of the commissioners of the treasury known as the Octavians.
 In 1598 he became secretary of state, and for the next five years was a member of commissions of the privy council.
+Elphinstone worked on the delicate issue of the Valentine Thomas affair, forging links with the English secretary Robert Cecil.

-He was a great favourite with James VI, whom in 1603 he accompanied to London.
-On 20 February 1604 he was created a peer, with the title of Lord Balmerino, the estates of the Cistercian Abbey of Balmerino in Fife being converted into a lordship.
+Elphinstone was a great favourite with James VI.
+At the Union of the Crowns in 1603, he accompanied James to London.
+On 20 February 1604, he was created a peer, with the title of Lord Balmerino, the estates of the Cistercian Abbey of Balmerino in Fife being converted into a lordship.
 In the same year he was nominated one of the Scottish commissioners to treat about the union with England.
 In March 1605 he was made Lord President of the Court of Session, and while holding that office successfully opposed George Home, 1st Earl of Dunbar.
 In September 1605 King James wrote to him to appoint a new gardener for the south yard of Holyrood Palace, especially as he planned to visit Scotland in 1606.

 On 15 June 1608 Anne of Denmark wrote to him from Greenwich Palace to express her disappointment on the acquittal of Margaret Hartsyde, a servant who had stolen her jewels.
 The queen thought that Hartsyde would have been found guilty by Scottish law, which differs from English law.
 His brother Sir John Elphinstone was a gentleman in Anne of Denmarks's household.

 Robert's eldest brother Alexander was Lord Elphinstone.
 Another brother John Elphinstone was a gentleman in the household of Anne of Denmark, whose duties included spending £4000 of the kings dowry on clothes and costumes for the women of the household at the baptism of Prince Henry in 1594.